Series: Container Networking Deep Dive

 10.249.0.2 last_reserved_ip.0 lock

 Boom!
 With just a binary call + env vars + JSON stdin, we created a functional network interface with an IP for a namespace.
-This is exactly what Kubelet does behind the scenes whenever it creates a Pod.
+This is exactly what the Container Runtime does behind the scenes whenever it creates a Pod Sandbox.

 Clean up the demo namespace, so we will have to do this everytime when we create new namespace, that is why we are heading to step 4 for automation.
 But please clear old namespace first: